Welcome to Linklever

 Download the file and remember where you saved it.

-To add the license, follow the License tab instructions.
+To add the license, follow the instructions for the Settings tab.

 Next